otd13isp/-otd13isp-Pereslavl2025_1/README.md

-# Data selection and implementation of an aggregated query of sensitive data using DuckDB database and Rust language
+# Implementation of aggregated data queries based on information security requirements
 ## Free Software (free software)

 The application is free software.